st3v3nmw/beacon-dns-lists/README.md

 # Blocklists & Allowlists for Beacon DNS

 Since we primarily use blocklists as filters and allowlists to remove false positives in a category,\
 allowlists have higher precedence than blocklists.

-There should be only one allowlist per category.
+The goal is to have sensible defaults that work well for all users.

-Please report false positives here or in the upstream blocklists.
+Please report false positives in the default blocklists here or in the upstream blocklists.